Proudly Serving The People of North & South Carolina

 The Law Offices of Jason E Taylor have experienced lawyers who can review the severance agreement and explain the impact of every clause or provision of the agreement to the terminated employee.
 In addition, they can help with possible negotiations with the employer over the amount of severance pay being offered.
 Finally, they can help the employee decide if waiving all of their legal claims is a wise decision.

 Non-Compete Agreements - The Devil is in the Detail

-Employees need to understand that non-compete agreements, and non-solicitation agreements, prevent an employee from working for competitors of their employer, or contacting the employees or customers of their employer, for a period of time after their employment ends.
-These restrictive agreements can have a dramatic and limiting impact on the employee’s ability to get other jobs in the future.
+Employees need to understand that non-compete agreements, and non-solicitation agreements prevent an employee from working for competitors of their employer or contacting the employees or customers of their employer for a period after their employment ends.
+These restrictive agreements can dramatically limit the employee’s ability to get other jobs in the future.

-However, if you signed a non-compete agreement in the past and are considering a job change, and are worried the new job may require you to possibly violate the non-compete, it’s also a good time to consult an attorney.
+However, if you signed a non-compete agreement in the past and are considering a job change and are worried the new job may require you to violate the non-compete possibly, it’s also an excellent time to consult an attorney.
 Simply changing jobs and violating the non-compete agreement exposes the employee to litigation filed by their former employer.
 Litigation can be costly.

 Not all non-compete agreements are enforceable.
 The courts in North Carolina and South Carolina have legal standards which determine if a non-compete is appropriate.
 In determining whether a non-compete is enforceable, the Courts look to the period an employee is restricted, the scope of the restriction, and the geographic area contained in the non-compete.